 * The seminar is part of the “PLAY TRUE 2020, Sport for Tomorrow”, a legacy project for Tokyo2020 Games led by Japanese Government, from the 2015 edition.

-Mr. TANOSE Taido, State-Minister for the Ministry of Education, Culture, Sports, Science and Technology (MEXT), gave a host welcome.
-Mr. Witold Bańka, President of WADA and WADA Directors were committed to building the knowledge and capacity of clean sport community through presentations.
+Mr. IKEDA Yoshitaka, State Minister for the Ministry of Education, Culture, Sports, Science and Technology (MEXT) as well as WADA Executive Committee member representing Asia, gave a host welcome.
+In his keynote speech, Mr. Witold Bańka, WADA President, commended PLAY TRUE 2020 bringing anti-doping to the next level by bringing it onfront of the Games legacy.
+WADA Directors and Managers were committed to building the knowledge and capacity of Clean Sport community in Asia and Oceania through their presentations.

 On 24-25 September 2019 with 49 NADO/RADO members from 31 countries and regions.
 As WADA Executive Committee was held in Tokyo on 23 Sept. some Executive Committee members with WADA Directors joined the seminar.

 On 4-6 December 2018 with 52 NADO/RADO members from 34 countries and regions.
 As a proximity to the Tokyo2020 Games venues and as a feeling for legacy, the seminar was hosted at Tsuda University which is the closest University to the new National Stadium and an active member of Sport for Tomorrow Consortium.